Latvia: Biodiversity

 Approximately 30,000 species of flora and fauna have been registered in Latvia.
-Common species of wildlife in Latvia include deer, wild boar, moose, lynx, bear, fox, beaver and wolves.
-Non-marine molluscs of Latvia include 159 species.
+Larger mammalian wildlife in Latvia include deer, wild boar, moose, lynx, bear, fox, beaver and wolves.
+Non-marine molluscs of Latvia include 170 species.

 Species that are endangered in other European countries but common in Latvia include: black stork (Ciconia nigra), corncrake (Crex crex), lesser spotted eagle (Aquila pomarina), white-backed woodpecker (Picoides leucotos), Eurasian crane (Grus grus), Eurasian beaver (Castor fiber), Eurasian otter (Lutra lutra), European wolf (Canis lupus) and European lynx (Felis lynx).

 Phytogeographically, Latvia is shared between the Central European and Northern European provinces of the Circumboreal Region within the Boreal Kingdom.
 According to the WWF, the territory of Latvia belongs to the ecoregion of Sarmatic mixed forests.
 56 percent of Latvia's territory is covered by forests, mostly Scots pine, birch, and Norway spruce.
 It had a 2019 Forest Landscape Integrity Index mean score of 2.09/10, ranking it 159th globally out of 172 countries.

 Several species of flora and fauna are considered national symbols.
 Oak (Quercus robur, ozols), and linden (Tilia cordata, liepa) are Latvia's national trees and the daisy (Leucanthemum vulgare, pīpene) its national flower.
 The white wagtail (Motacilla alba, baltā cielava) is Latvia's national bird.
 Its national insect is the two-spot ladybird (Adalia bipunctata, divpunktu mārīte).
 Amber, fossilized tree resin, is one of Latvia's most important cultural symbols.
 In ancient times, amber found along the Baltic Sea coast was sought by Vikings as well as traders from Egypt, Greece and the Roman Empire.
 This led to the development of the Amber Road.

 Several nature reserves protect unspoiled landscapes with a variety of large animals.
 At Pape Nature Reserve, where European bison, wild horses, and recreated aurochs have been reintroduced, there is now an almost complete Holocene megafauna also including moose, deer, and wolf.

-Politics
+Government and politics

+Politics in Latvia operate under a framework laid out in the Constitution of Latvia.